calband/calchart-viewer/README.md

 ### Installing and building

 1. Install [nodejs](http://nodejs.org/).
-They come packaged together on windows and mac.
+Node comes packaged together with npm ("node package manager") on windows and mac.
 For linux, please see [this post](https://www.npmjs.org/doc/README.html).
 2. Navigate to the project root in your terminal of choice.
 3. `npm install`: this will install all the dependencies needed to compile the javascript in this project.
 4. `npm install -g grunt-cli`: this will allow you to run grunt commands.